kune/samba/README.md

 - Currently no Spotlight support

 #### Dependencies
-- The bootstrap.sh file originates from https://wiki.samba.org/index.php/Package_Dependencies_Required_to_Build_Samba#Verified_Package_Dependencies
+- The bootstrap.sh from the samba package is used to resolve all dependencies.